wheresrhys/fetch-mock/README.md

 #### `mock(routes)`
 Pass in an array of route configuration objects

-#### `mock(config)`

-Pass in an object containing more complex config for fine grained control over every aspect of mocking behaviour.
-May have the following properties
-* `routes`: Either a single route config object or an array of them (see above).
-* `greed`: Determines how the mock handles unmatched requests
-	* 'none': all unmatched calls get passed through to `fetch()`
-	* 'bad': all unmatched calls result in a rejected promise
-	* 'good': all unmatched calls result in a resolved promise with a 200 status

 #### *deprecated* `useNonGlobalFetch(func)`
 When using isomorphic-fetch or node-fetch ideally `fetch` should be added as a global.
 If not possible to do so you can still use fetch-mock in combination with [mockery](https://github.com/mfncooper/mockery) or similar in nodejs.
 To use fetch-mock with with [mockery](https://github.com/mfncooper/mockery) you may use this function to prevent fetch-mock trying to mock the function globally.
 * `func` Optional reference to `fetch` (or any other function you may want to substitute for `fetch` in your tests).
 This will probably have zero effect on your tests unless you are deliberately using the `greed: 'none'` config option to let some requests pass through to the original `fetch` implementation